 The key to addressing this issue is patience and understanding.
 If your elderly mother hasn’t been diagnosed with dementia or Alzheimer’s disease and you suspect that she may be experiencing cognitive decline, talk to her doctor.
 Early diagnosis is key, and she may be able to take medications that can help to slow the progression of the disease.

 There are many potential causes of unhappiness among older adults, and many can be addressed by ensuring that your mother has ample opportunities to interact with family and friends and socialize with like-minded older adults.
+Additionally, if never being happy is impacting your desire and bandwidth to care for your mother, then identifying how to help can improve your relationship.
 If you think it might be time for your mother to consider moving to a retirement community, schedule a tour to learn about the many services and amenities residents enjoy at Arbors of Hop Brook.
 We provide a comprehensive continuum of care and a focus on total wellness, including intellectual, spiritual, physical, vocational, social, emotional and environmental wellness, to ensure that residents can enjoy a vibrant, active, and happy lifestyle.